 - Unexpected time off for your workers, due to sick days, vacations, etc.

-- Peak and slow business periods (fluctuations in demand for your services – put away some cash from busy periods to help make it through the lean times)
+- Peak and slow business periods (fluctuations in demand for your services.

 Remember that even a great cook may not be successful at running a restaurant.
 Make sure you’re prepared as a mechanic to handle the demands of running a business efficiently.